TAHA513/popo/replit.md

 - ✓ Implemented hover effects and visual feedback for profile links
 - ✓ Added `/user/:userId` route to support direct user profile navigation
 - ✓ Ensured all profile images and usernames redirect to correct user profiles

+### July 22, 2025 - User Profile Loading Fix
+- ✓ Fixed React hooks error that was preventing the app from loading properly
+- ✓ Resolved infinite loading issue when accessing other users' profiles
+- ✓ Standardized all profile links to use `/user/:userId` routing consistently
+- ✓ Enhanced server-side logging for better profile request diagnostics
+- ✓ Added comprehensive error handling with Arabic language messages
+- ✓ Implemented request timeout and retry functionality to prevent hanging
+- ✓ Added detailed debug information for troubleshooting profile access issues
+- ✓ Fixed authentication flow for viewing other users' profiles